At a Glance

 Add any text you want in the Comments field.

-To mark notes and clips important so they display in the summary:
+To mark notes and clips as "important"—so that they will display in the Summary tab—and optionally tag them with a sentiment, do the following:

-- Go to the Notes & Clips section of the video player for the session you want.
+- When viewing a session, go to the Notes & Clips section within the video player.

 - Click the star icon on each note or clip to mark it as important.

-- Click the face icon on each note or clip to tag it with sentiment.
+Click the Positive or Negative face icon on each note or clip.
+Doing so tags the clip with a sentiment.

-Read more about marking notes and clips as important and sentiment tagging.
+Read more about sentiment tagging and marking notes and clips as important.

 Hover over Clips or Notes and a Hide button will appear.
 Click on it to hide notes or clips.